Psudonem/dragon_savior/README.md

 NOTE: This project is written in QB64.
 The C files are hold over from GBMB, and I use the analyze.py program to convert them into BASIC code.

+Update 1:49 AM 12/30/2022

+I've implamented a lot of the features I wanted to implament, but the game feels like it's missing something.
+What do you do when the game's main idea isn't as fun as you'd hoped?
+Something to think about.
+I know this was a big problem with deus ex for wii u.
+I don't remember the title, but when those guys in montreal were developing it, they made the whole thing on paper first and made it directly to the spec.
+Now that game's fun but it could deffo be better, and I remember that being a common sentiment.
+I did somethnig similar with this game, and while it does have some fun elements, I feel like i'm missing something.
+Maybe I should remove the power meter? or maybe it's time for a second opinion

+Done:

+- enemies and projectiles hurt the player
+- you can kill enemies with fireballs

+Todo:

+- non killable level hazards (so u can't just spray the whole screen full of shit)
+- mutiple levels.. or one really big level?
+- death screen/game over
+- win/lose state
+- give player a way to refuel health. should it be at the end of the level or in the form of an item? i made a burger sprite but i fear it's not
+- do we really need power/stamina? if the goal is to kill all the enemies then maybe this is extra level of challenge is too much for a simple arcade game
+- sfx/music/polish

+What do you think?
+I want to finish five games like this before school starts back up, but I also don't want to half ass this, especially since it's such a simple concept.

+I'll think about this further.

 Update 9:28 PM 12/29/2022

 I'll keep this breif.